antonioalmeida/feup-comp/README.md

 ```

 #### DEALING WITH SYNTACTIC ERRORS:
-(Describe how the syntactic error recovery of your tool does work.
-Does it exit after the first error?)

 Our tool shows all the syntatic errors found, so that it does not exit after the first error.
 For example, if it founds an error in the assignement of a variable, the parser skips to the next semicolon and starts looking for syntatic errors from there.
 Our tool was able to report correctly all the errors in all files of the folder "MyFirstYalExamples_1" that can be found in the link "yal Examples" in the Moodle page of this course.

 #### SEMANTIC ANALYSIS:
-(Refer the semantic rules implemented by your tool.)

 In our compiler we implemented all the semantic rules mentioned in the project description and in the slides of this course.
 For example:
 - We check that if a variable is going to be assigned to another, they must have the same type (note: an array can be assigned to a scalar, in that case it means fill all the array with the value of the scalar)